bdholt1/CarND-Behavioural-Cloning/README.md

 I found that the steering angles from the data I collected (with a keyboard) were very extreme and needed to be smoothed, and so another tune-able parameter is the number of samples to use when computing the moving average.
+See driving_angles.png and driving_angles_smoothed.png for examples.

 After computing the smoothed steering angles I filter out examples with a steering angle that is very close to 0 because they dominate the training data otherwise.
 There are plots of the steering data before and after smoothing and also a histogram of the steering angles that are used for training, showing a Gaussian distribution - which is what you would expect.
+See driving_angles_histogram.png for the plot.

-I also found that steering angles close to 1 were very extreme and threw off the training, so I eliminate that from the training set.
+I also found that steering angles close to 1 were very extreme and threw off the training, so I eliminate them from the training set.

 ## Model architecture